 Front Port Templates

 A template for a front-facing pass-through port that will be created on all instantiations of the parent device type.
+Front ports may have a physical type assigned, and must be associated with a corresponding rear port and position.
+This association will be automatically replicated when the device type is instantiated.

 Rear Port Templates